Nafis

 Source: Ministerial Resolution No. 663 of 2022 Regarding Compliance with Emiratisation Regulations in the Private Sector (PDF, 634 KB) for more information.

-Cabinet Resolution No. 95 of 2022 Regarding Penalties and Violations Relating To the Emirati Cadres Competitiveness Council Initiatives and Programs (PDF, 491 KB) lists administrative penalties and fines against firms who violate Emiratisation and Nafis targets.
-The penalties and fines vary according to the nature of the violation committed by the firm.
+Cabinet Resolution No. 95 of 2022 Regarding Penalties and Violations Relating to the Emirati Cadres Competitiveness Council Initiatives and Programs (PDF, 491 KB) sets out the list of violations and administrative penalties associated with negative practices and breaches of the objectives of the Nafis programme and Emiratisation targets.

 Violations include: